Getting to the Truth

 “Experiments quickly indicated that one fundamental service of the gut microbiota is production of vitamins for the host.
 Indeed, early studies emphasized the requirement for increased dietary vitamin K, B1 (thiamin), B6 (pyridoxine), B7 (biotin), B9 (folic acid) and B12 (cobalamin) for the health of germ free animals.” – NCBI (the National Center for Biotechnology Information)

-The theory that the best source of B12 is from eating animal products like eggs is a poor one because it order to get enough B12 from eggs, for example, we would have to eat a ton, resulting in too much cholesterol in our diet.
+The theory that the best source of B12 is from eating animal products such as eggs is a poor one.
+To get enough B12 from eggs, for example, we would have to eat a ton, resulting in too much cholesterol in our diet.

 Is it possible that we’re trying to gain nutrients from animals but we should instead gain those nutrients the same way that they are?
 Let’s look at calcium for example.